-Free toy animal knitting patterns that I compiled while surfing the Internet.
-I tried to cover a number of animals including domestic and wild animals.
+Many free toy animal knitting patterns are available on the Internet.
+It takes time to sift through.
+I did that so you don’t have to.
+I tried to cover a wide range of animals including domestic and wild animals.

 Why Knit Toy Animals

 Knitted toy animals make great gifts especially for non-knitters than socks, sweaters or scarves.
 You don’t have to worry about their sizes and their fashion preferences.
 And all kids love toy animals.